 - With the Capital One Spark Miles you’re earning 300,000 Spark miles after spending $50,000 within the eligible period (100,000 + 200,000), which gets you either $3,000 towards travel or up to 225,000 airline miles; that’s the equivalent of earning six cents per dollar towards travel, or up to 4.5 airline miles per dollar spent

 So while I’d rather have two cents cash per dollar spent than two cents towards travel, I’ll take two cents towards travel OR up to 1.5 airline miles over just two cents cash.

-With the new Spark transfer feature, the breakeven point here is if you value airline miles at more than 1.33 cents each (that’s simply 2/1.5).
-And personally I’d probably be happy acquiring most of those mileage currencies at the rate of 1.33 cents each.
+With the Spark Miles transfer feature, the breakeven point here is if you value airline miles at more than 1.33 cents each (that’s simply 2/1.5).
+Personally I’d probably be happy acquiring most of those mileage currencies at the rate of 1.33 cents each.